 Customer Journey Mapping inevitably requires an investment in time and energy, because it is not the theoretical journey you are interested in, it is what happens in practice.
 That means reviewing live or historical cases, conducting mystery shopping exercises and even performing undercover investigations as staff become secret agents in their own organisation.
 Don’t worry too much about the potential negative reaction from doing these activities, and there will be some, we are confident that as the realisation dawns on the positive results that can be achieved, such as improving customer satisfaction, exactly how it was achieved will quickly get forgotten.

-If you would like to discuss Customer Journey Mapping any further please make contact using the Online Form or check out our brand new Customer Journey Mapping Packages.
-Remember at PACE-Consulting.co.uk all services are offered at extremely competitive hourly and daily rates or as fixed priced packages to ensure you get the maximum return on your investment.
+If you would like to discuss Customer Journey Mapping any further please make contact using the form below.
+Remember at PACE-Consulting.co.uk you are dealing direct and so all services are offered at extremely competitive daily rates or as fixed priced packages to ensure you get the maximum return on your investment.